 - Be sure to review your contract with your previous carrier (if you have one) to prepare yourself for any early termination fees that might occur if you port your number before the contract terms are up.
 (And then get excited about not having a contract with Twigby!
 We work hard every day to earn your business each month.
 You won’t find long-term contracts here!)

 - One of the most important steps, is DO NOT TERMINATE YOUR SERVICE with your previous carrier before beginning a transfer!
 When your service is terminated, your phone number is released to that carrier.
 At this point, it can be assigned to a new customer in a matter of minutes.
 To ensure that your number stays yours, don’t cancel your plan until after the port is successfully completed.
+You will still have service with your previous carrier until the port is successfully complete.

 - When signing up for service with Twigby, you are asked if you would like a new phone number or if you want to transfer your current phone number to Twigby.